FPlohl/Uart-blinky-example/README.md

-# UART and blinky using FreeRTOS
+# Uart and blinky using FreeRTOS